CodingDors/todo-app-flask-Praxrer/README.md

 - Adding a new task to the list when the form is submitted.

 ## How to Run Your Application:
-Start the Flask Server: `flask run`
+Start the Flask Server: `python -m flask run`
 Access the application by navigating to localhost:5000 in your web browser.

 ## How to Run Tests: